bukosabino/ta/README.md

 # Technical Analysis Library in Python

-It is a Technical Analysis library to financial time series datasets (open, close, high, low, volume).
-You can use it to do feature engineering from financial datasets.
+It is a Technical Analysis library useful to do feature engineering from financial time series datasets (Open, Close, High, Low, Volume).
 It is built on Pandas and Numpy.

 ![Bollinger Bands graph example](doc/figure.png)